scroll-tech/scroll/contracts/docs/CrossDomainMessaging.md

 The execution in layer 2 may be failed due to out of gas problem.
 In such case, one can call `L1ScrollMessenger.replayMessage` to replace the message with a larger gas limit.
 And the Relayer will follow the steps and execute the message again in layer 2.

-In the next version, we will replace the Relayer by the L2 seqeuncer to include the L1 messages as a new type of transaciton
+In the next version, we will replace the Relayer by the L2 seqeuncer to include the L1 message transaction in the L2 blocks.

 ### Send Message from L2 to L1